atextor/OGIT-wiki/Standards-Reference.md

 For reference purpose we are compiling a list of standards in the IT space.
 Feel free to add and edit information.
-Please notify or [open a ticket](https://github.com/arago/OGIT/issues/new?title=Wiki:) in case of major errors or required deletions.
+Please notify us or [open an issue](https://github.com/arago/OGIT/issues/new?title=Wiki:) in case of major errors or required deletions.

 Name | Description | Type  | Scope | Issuer/<br>Organiz. | Link |
 ------ | ------ | ------ | ------ | ------ | ------ |